dreddick-home/mixcloudClient/README.md

 # mixcloudclient

-A simple CLI for interacting with mixcloud
+A simple CLI for interacting with Mixcloud

 ## Description